Last Updated on by

 Espresso is not only about the concentration, and TDS, (total dissolved solids).
 It’s also about water temperature, brewing time, and a lot of other geeky aspects, that we explain here.
 In the same way, your regular Keurig cannot make an espresso, because it was designed to brew great drip coffee.
-And from this perspective Keurig is even worse than a French press.
-If you are interested about brewing espresso alternatives, we have an article on the subject.
+And from this perspective, Keurig is even worse than a French press.
+If you are interested in brewing espresso alternatives, we have an article on the subject.

 Rivo – Your Keurig Espresso Maker

 Rivo is specifically designed to make espresso drinks.
-It has a 15 bar pressure pump, and uses coffee capsules for maximum convenience.
+It has a 15 bar pressure pump and uses coffee capsules for maximum convenience.
 The powerful pump can create a great espresso, café quality, with a consistent crema and a great taste.
 And while a semi-automatic espresso machine requires time, skill and effort to pull a shot – the Keurig Rivo does not.
 This machine comes with some pretty nifty features that will make your home brewing experience a breeze.

 Let’s talk about the features that make it possible.
 Firstly, there are only 5 buttons you need to operate.
 Two that help you to choose the size of espresso you’d like and the other three differentiates your preferred milk frothing style.
-The entire kit comes with 12 espresso pods that have four flavour variations.
-You can experiment with each of these flavours and see which one would suit you best.
+The entire kit comes with 12 espresso pods that have four flavor variations.
+You can experiment with each of these flavors and see which one would suit you best.